shichao-wang/CircEvent/README.md

 # Environment & Setup
 We conducted our experiments with on a workstation with a RTX 2080Ti, 64GB Memory.
-Our programs are tested under PyTorch 1.8.1 + CuDA 10.2.
+Our programs are tested under PyTorch 1.8.1 + CUDA 10.2.
 You can follow these steps to reproduce our experiments.

 1. Setup Python environment.
 We encourage using conda to setup the python virtual environment.
 `conda create -n circ python==3.8`
-2. Install the CuDA toolkit and Pytorch.
+2. Install the CUDA toolkit and Pytorch.
 `conda install cudatoolkit=10.2`
 3. Install the pip packages.
 `pip install -r requirements.txt`
-4. Install
+4. Install the circumst_event package
+`pip install -e .`

 # Dataset
-For
+Our experiments are conducted on the New York Times (NYT) portion of the English Gigawords.
+You can get access from the [official website](https://catalog.ldc.upenn.edu/LDC2003T05).
+The data split we used is provided by Granroth-Wilding[[1]](https://mark.granroth-wilding.co.uk/papers/what_happens_next/) We annotate the raw documents based on Lee[[2]](https://github.com/doug919/multi_relational_script_learning) with the standford CoreNLP toolkit.
+The configuration of CoreNLP is listed in `corenlp.props` file.

+# Reference
+[1] Mark Granroth-Wilding and Stephen Clark.
+2016.
+What happens next? event prediction using a compositional neural network model.
+In Proceedings of the Thirtieth AAAI Conference on Artificial Intelligence, pages 2727–2733, Phoenix, Arizona, February.
+AAAI Press.

+[2] I-Ta Lee and Dan Goldwasser.
+2019.
+Multi-Relational Script Learning for Discourse Relations.
+In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics, pages 4214–4226, Florence, Italy, July.
+Association for Computational Linguistics.